cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 of Android and iOS devices as a mobile app.
 For iPhones and iPads this is highly recommended as Safari may clear the data of ordinary web sites if they are not used for more than seven days.

+On desktops, Chrome, Edge and Safari allow to install CloudpilotEmu as a standalone web app.
+Again, this will keep Safari from deleting data after seven days of inactivity.
 :::

 # Updates